pivotal/docs-tap/application-configuration-service/about.hbs.md

 # Overview of Application Configuration Service for VMware Tanzu

-Application Configuration Service provides a Kubernetes-native experience to enable the runtime configuration of existing Spring applications that were previously leveraged by using Spring Cloud Config Server.
+Application Configuration Service (commonly known as App Config Service) provides a Kubernetes-native experience to enable the runtime configuration of existing Spring applications that were previously leveraged by using Spring Cloud Config Server.

 Spring Cloud Config Server was an essential component in microservices architectures for providing runtime configuration to Spring Boot applications.